 Weeks 2-4: Find the real problems

-The falsified records were the loudest issue, but they weren’t the root cause.
-The root cause was a culture where people felt pressured to hit numbers at any cost.
-When the pressure got high enough, some people faked results instead of asking for help.
+The loudest issues weren’t always the root cause.
+Underneath most performance problems I’ve seen is a culture where people felt pressured to hit numbers at any cost.
+When the pressure got high enough, some people cut corners instead of asking for help.

 That’s a leadership failure, not an employee failure.
 The system created the behavior.
-If I just fired the people and kept the system, the same thing would happen again with different names.
+If you just change the people and keep the system, the same thing happens again with different names.

 Month 2: Small wins, visible follow-through